crcx/rx-nga/Rx.md

   ret
 ````

-A traditional Forth has **create** to make a new dictionary entry pointing to **here**.
-Rx has **newentry** which serves as a slightly more flexible base.
-You provide a string for the name, a pointer to the class handler, and a pointer to the start of the function.
+A traditional Forth has `create` to make a new dictionary entry
+pointing to the next free location in `Heap`.
+Rx has `newentry` which
+serves as a slightly more flexible base.
+You provide a string for the
+name, a pointer to the class handler, and a pointer to the start of
+the function.
 Rx does the rest.

 ````
 :newentry